Neighborhood Watch is…

 - Notify members of Neighborhood Watch meetings, meetings will be held at a minimum twice annually, usually in the form of a community event or outing.

-- Encourage members to call the non-emergency line at 480-782-4130 or 911 prior to contacting you to report unusual or suspicious activities.
+- Encourage members to call or text the non-emergency line at 480-782-4130 or 911 prior to contacting you to report unusual or suspicious activities.

 - Captains and Co-Captains can keep an activity log or have members post on Nextdoor or a community website.